Neltulz/Q-Zip/assistant-context.md

 - **Persistence**: State persistence MUST be handled exclusively by `pinia-plugin-persistedstate` via the `persist: true` option
 - **Prohibited Libraries**: Do NOT use `@vueuse/core`'s `useStorage` or any other library for store persistence.
 Using multiple persistence mechanisms within the project has been identified as the root cause of critical type-safety errors

-## When Making Changes
-1. **ALWAYS increment the version number** - Increment the third number (patch version) in both `src-tauri/Cargo.toml` and `app/components/TitleBar.vue` and `tauri.conf.json`
-2. Check existing similar components for patterns
-3. Follow the established file organization
-4. Use HSL/HSLA colors exclusively
-5. Maintain TypeScript type safety - Avoid using `any` type, prefer proper type definitions and generics
-6. Test changes in the context of the full application